-It’s the week of the annual CVSA Roadcheck.
+The annual CVSA Roadcheck is early this year – May 17-19, 2022.
 Are you taking the week off?

 A quick conversation recently showed me that one of the largest companies in northeastern USA is aware of truckers who take this week off.
 “We remember – and we don’t hire them again.”